elinfalla/CMEECourseWork/Week2/README.md

 - **Test_control_flow.py** - Demonstrates the use of 'doctest' package
 - **Tuple.py** - Prints the output of a 'birds' dataset by species, showing latin name, common name and body mass
 - **Using_name.py** - Demonstrates how (\_\_name\_\_ == "\_\_main\_\_") works

+#### Groupwork
+- **Align_sequences_fasta.py** - Finds the best alignment of two DNA sequences (ie. the alignment with the most matched bases) from two inputted FASTA files.
+Writes the alignment and the number of matches to a csv file
+- **Align_sequences_better.py** - Finds the best alignment of two DNA sequences (ie. the alignment with the most matched bases) from two inputted FASTA files.
+If multiple best matches, it outputs all of them.
+Writes the alignment(s) and the number of matches to a csv file
+- **Oaks_debugme.py** - Imports genus and species data, and outputs those that are Oaks to JustOaksData.csv